Hagley Music Festival

 A group was first set up in 2000 by the Church of England in Hagley to organise the first Hagley Music Festival in 2001.
 Since then the Festival has taken place in alternate years at the end of April / beginning of May.
 Concerts now take place in various venues in Hagley – St John’s Church, St Saviour’s Church, Hagley Free Church, Hagley Hall, and Hagley Community Centre.

-The 2022 Festival will be the eleventh Hagley Music Festival and follows in the tradition of previous Festivals in offering an exciting variety of concerts designed to appeal to a broad range of musical tastes.
+The 2024 Festival will be the twelfth Hagley Music Festival and follows in the tradition of previous Festivals in offering an exciting variety of concerts designed to appeal to a broad range of musical tastes.
 It is funded through a combination of sponsorship, grant support and ticket sales.